 We’ve all played games, from Super Mario to Counter-Strike, and there’s this one thing we can all agree upon, it’s never our fault if we lose!
 I mean, seriously, how many times have you accepted that it was a blink of an eye that eliminated you?
 This everlasting nostalgia is to be ended as we progress towards the future of online multiplayer gaming.

 Whether it’s PUBG or GTA (V) online, it’s that latency (or lag) that gets us most of the time.
 You might have bought a high-end machine, but it’s incomplete without a stable and reliable router.
 Learn more about routers and DLink router setup here.

 This is a surplus of features like prioritizing network traffic, minimizing lag, QoS, geo-location of severs (NetGear only), and many more.
-A spike of traffic is seen during the COVID-19 work from home schedule, so if game performance is essential to you, it’s worth your time to look for optimizing your network as well.
+A spike in traffic is seen during the COVID-19 work-from-home schedule, so if game performance is essential to you, it’s worth your time to look for optimizing your network as well.

-Here is a list of top gaming routers of 2020:
+Here is a list of top gaming routers:

 1 TP-Link Archer C5400X ★★★★★